electron/electronjs.org-old/_docs/api/web-contents.md

 #### `contents.isPainting()`

-If *offscreen rendering* is enabled returns whether it is currently painting.
+Returns `Boolean` - If *offscreen rendering* is enabled returns whether it is currently painting.

 #### `contents.setFrameRate(fps)`